 Initially, Smart Appliances have been specified on request of EC DG Connect.
 The Smart Appliances specifications were based on the oneM2M communication framework (TS 103 267) complemented with Smart Appliance REFerence (that is now Smart Applications REFerence, SAREF v3 TS 103 264) ontology.
 SAREF work has contributed to the foundations of the base ontology of oneM2M Release 2.

 TC SmartM2M developed "SAREF ontology and oneM2M Mapping standards" and Smart Appliance testing standards.
-For SAREF extension investigation in the energy domain (TS 103 410-1), direct inputs from EEBus and Energy@home have been included in TC SmartM2M developments where Energy, Environment and Building sectors have been part of the first SARF normative work.
+For SAREF extension investigation in the energy domain (TS 103 410-1), direct inputs from EEBus and Energy@home have been included in TC SmartM2M developments where Energy, Environment and Building sectors have been part of the first SAREF normative work.
 Then more SAREF extensions were developed for Smart City, Industry and Manufacturing, Smart Agri-Food, Automotive, eHealth and Ageing-Well Wearables and Smart Water.
+SAREF for Smart Lift is under construction.

 SAREF is recognized as key enabler of IoT Semantic Interoperability with a growing set of enabling published standards (find standards in search ETSI standards with the keyword SAREF).